hieubkset/keras-image-super-resolution/README.md

 These scripts will search all HR images from a HR folder, and then generate LR images to a LR folder.
 So you need to modify first lines of these scripts to your HR and LR folder.

-I'm sorry because it takes a little bit of time for completing this step.

 ## Training
 To pretrain a generator, run the following command